Spring Term 2018

 Rapid recall of maths facts frees up the working memory to focus on problem solving and learning new skills.
 Children who are not fluent in the basic facts often get confused about new processes because they are spending too much time trying to do basic calculations.
 Maths anxiety often comes into play when a child does not have mastery over these basic facts.

-We will be working on these maths facts with your child in school, but to help your child progress we would recommend working through the seven Maths Mountains at home.
+We will be working on these maths facts with your child in school, but to help your child progress we would recommend working through the eight Maths Mountains at home.
 You may wish to play games and use practical objects to build your child’s confidence, however please remember they will need to be able to recall the facts quickly without working them out to progress onto the next mountain.
 When memorizing facts, two short sessions a few hours apart are far more helpful than one long session.
 Fact review can be done with flash cards, written problems, computer games and/or simple question and answer sessions.
 Just a few minutes a day of regular review will go a long way towards building fact fluency.

 For any further advice please see the handouts from our Maths Workshop.